See the Visiting Artist page.

 Carol Smith has lived in Telluride for 13 years with her husband Steve and their two daughters, Sophie and Carly.
 Having recently retired from public education, Carol taught for a combined 32 years in Alaska and Colorado.
 Integration of art, literacy and culture served as a foundation for learning for her many students.
 A master teacher, she looks forward to carrying her experience with publishing books to the Ah Haa School of Arts, inspiring students in the creative art of making books.

 Colin Sullivan was born and raised in the Adirondack Mountains of upstate New York.
-He attended St. Lawrence University where he earned a B.A. in Theatre & Writing.
+He attended St. Lawrence University where he earned a B.A. in Theater and Writing.
 From there he went to the acting apprentice program at The Actor’s Theatre of Louisville, before moving to New York City in 2002.
-Over the next five years, Colin slowly transferred his love of theatre into the classroom and earned a M.A. in teaching from Fordham University.
-A classroom teacher since 2004, Colin moved to Telluride, Colorado to be closer to his three sisters, his brother and his eight nieces and nephews.
-Since moving to Telluride in August of 2009, Colin has become a company member and managing director of Telluride’s professional SquidShow Theatre group and immensely enjoys his position as Director of Curriculum Development at the Ah Haa School.
+Over the next five years, Colin slowly transferred his love of theater into the classroom and earned a M.A. in teaching from Fordham University.
+A classroom teacher since 2004, Colin moved to Telluride to be closer to his three sisters, his brother and his eight nieces and nephews.
+Alongside his wife Sasha Sullivan, Colin runs Telluride Theatre, acting as its executive director.
+He also acts and is a lead instructor and developer of the company’s unique education programs.

 Bryan Thames became a Certified Sommelier through the internationally recognized Court of Master Sommeliers in 2011.
 He has expanded his hands-on knowledge of wine and its production by traveling through several noteworthy wine regions, including California’s Napa Valley, Russian River and the Sonoma Coast, Oregon’s Willamette Valley, and the regions of Burgundy and Rhone’s Châteauneuf-du-Pape in France.
 Bryan has been the general manager and wine buyer for Telluride Bottleworks since 2006.